 Ferrari Testarossa: the Miami Vice poster car turned investment opportunity

 Having been made famous by the American crime drama TV series Miami Vice from 1984 to 1990 – and more recently in Martin Scorsese's The Wolf of Wall Street – the Testarossa became an instant hit.
-Billed at the time as the most accessible Ferrari on the market, the five-speed, rear-wheel drive GT was a car that many aspired to own one day and now, that is a very real possibility with PaddlUp.
+Billed at the time as the most accessible Ferrari on the market, the five-speed manual, rear-wheel drive GT was a car that many aspired to own one day and now, that is a very real possibility with PaddlUp.

 With the vision of producing the best GT ever conceived at Maranello, the Testarossa was born.
 From that point on, however, the Italian marque came to the consensus that it wasn't possible to retain a focus on GT elements in a mid-engined supercar and subsequently switched focus to front-engine GT examples, returning to their tried and tested design.